Mutual position of two smooth quadrics over finite fields: Proof of the main result

-We will need the following general result on estimating multiplicative character sums over possibly singular spaces due to Rojas-Le\'{o}n \cite[Theorem 1.1(a)]{RL05}.
+We also need the following general result on estimating multiplicative character sums over possibly singular spaces due to Rojas-Le\'{o}n \cite[Theorem 1.1(a)]{RL05}.
 We state a simplified version of Rojas-Le\'{o}n's theorem.

 \begin{lem}[Rojas-Le\'{o}n] Let $X$ be a projective Cohen-Macaulay scheme defined over $\F_q$ with pure dimension $m \geq 2$, embedded in $\mathbb{P}^N$ as the closed subscheme defined by $r$ homogeneous forms $F_1, \ldots, F_r$ of degrees $a_1, \ldots, a_r$.
 Let $H$ and $Z$ be homogeneous forms in $\F_q\left[X_0, \ldots, X_N\right]$ of degrees $d$ and $e$, where $\gcd(d, e)=1$, $\gcd(e, p)=1$ with $p$ the characteristic of $\F_q$.
 We will also denote by $H$ and $Z$ the hypersurfaces they define in $\mathbb{P}^N$.
 Assume that $X \cap H \cap Z$ has pure codimension 2 in $X$, and denote by $\delta$ the dimension of the singular locus of $X \cap H \cap Z$.
 Let $\chi$ be a nontrivial multiplicative character of $\F_q$, such that $\chi^e$ is nontrivial.
 Let $V=X-(H \cup Z)$ and $f\colon V \rightarrow \F_q^*$ be the map defined by $f(\mathbf{x})=H(\mathbf{x})^e / Z(\mathbf{x})^d$.
 The following estimate holds: